Home / Difference between mesenchymal Cells and embryonic Cells

 • Pancreatic cells

-Mesenchymal stem cell transplantation has been known to slow down the rate of degeneration caused by MND, Parkinson’s and other neurological conditions.
+Mesenchymal Cell transplantation has been known to slow down the rate of degeneration caused by MND, Parkinson’s and other neurological conditions.

-Commonly referred to as pluripotent stem cells, embryonic stem cells (ESCs) are derived from the inner cell mass of an embryo in its early stages of development.
+Commonly referred to as pluripotent Cells, embryonic Cells (ESCs) are derived from the inner cell mass of an embryo in its early stages of development.
 These cells are usually grown in laboratory conditions.
 ESCs are derived from unused embryos that are from an IVF procedure.

-In 2001, the then US President George W. Bush put a ban on the funding of research on stem cells derived from human embryos because it involved the ‘destruction of human life.’
+In 2001, the then US President George W. Bush put a ban on the funding of research on Cells derived from human embryos because it involved the ‘destruction of human life.’

 ESCs have self-renewing potential and can differentiate into clinically relevant cell types like dopamine neurons, cardiomyocytes, beta cells, etc. Being pluripotent, these unspecialized cells can be differentiated into any cell type in the body.
 They do not have any specific characteristics like shape, or gene expression pattern.